manustalport/ardent/README.md

 + PyAstronomy

 ### Installation
+To use ARDENT, you can clone the repository to your computer: `git clone https://github.com/manustalport/ardent`.
+Once on your computer, add ARDENT to your `$PYTHONPATH`.
+To proceed, in a terminal, `cd` into the ARDENT folder and then:
+- Ensure install file is executable, if not run `chmod +x install`
+- Run install file: `./install`.

-The simplest way to install ardent on your machine is to use pip.
-Given that some dependencies must have specific versions, I recommend using a virtual environment to avoid conflicts with your own system.
+It is recommended using a virtual environment to run ARDENT, as some dependencies run on specific versions.
+This will avoid conflicts with your own system.
+In a terminal, run `python -m venv ardent_venv` to create a virtual environment named ardent_venv.
+You need to activate this environment with `source ardent_venv/bin/activate`.

+Finally, install all the dependencies at once in your new virtual environment: `pip install -r requirements.txt`

 ARDENT is installable on Linux and MacOS distributions.